Anxiety

 Anxiety is the most common and treatable of all mental health conditions, despite the fact that it is one of the most uncomfortable and distressing.
 It is perhaps the most common reason why people attend my Downtown Vancouver therapy office.

 One of the things that excites me most about helping with anxiety is that there are many possible solutions, depending on your symptoms, condition and situation.
 Options are a good thing.
-And the ultimate solution, however, is to face whatever is making you anxious.
+And the ultimate solution, however, is often to face whatever is making you anxious.
 While this knowledge can be liberating, it is often terrifying for people.
 It is normal to need support.

 If your anxiety is longstanding and entrenched take heart: Some of the best gains I have seen in counselling are among people who have “hit bottom” with regard to their anxiety and are willing and motivated to undertake therapy.
 With anxiety treatment, the more you put into your homework outside of sessions, the more you can expect to get out of it.